 When under the tiles the water picks up this efflorescence mineral, which can come from the screed, concrete, or sometimes even the grout or glue.

-As the water returns to the surface it carries the mineral with it, leaving the mineral on the surface of the tile or grout when the water precipitates away.
+As the water returns to the surface it carries the mineral with it, leaving the mineral on the surface of the grout when the water precipitates away.
 The process is very similar to the creation of a stalagmite as it grows slowly over time.

 In New Zealand conditions where we have wet / dry cycles through the whole year efflorescence is a very common problem.